Toma400/Baedoor_Encyclopaedia/Author.md

 My journey started with Baedoor universe, which history is explained [in its own section](Baedoor.md).
 List of strictly Baedoor-related works are listed there.
-If you'd prefer to see all my creations though, here you have complete list of what I did by far:
+If you'd prefer to see all my creations though, here is complete list of what I did by far and find worth cataloguing:

 ### 📿 MODS
 I started my modding journey from small Battle for Wesnoth mod made in around 2012.
 Since it uses original